Kalana-Thilakarathna/Self-Driving-Car-Simulation/README.md

 # Self-Driving-Car-Simulation
-Self driving car simulation with no libraries developed with JavaScript
+Self-driving car simulation with neural network with no libraries developed with JavaScript